32 Recession-Proof Jobs To Thrive in Any Economy

 It’s possible to earn more by obtaining a CDL license.
 Plus, working for a delivery company as a paid W-2 employee usually results in better pay and benefits.

 If you prefer a more flexible schedule, you can be an independent contractor and use delivery apps to work part-time.
-Not only are these some of the best recession-proof jobs, they are also among the top side gigs.
+Not only are these some of the best recession-proof jobs, but they are also among the top side gigs.

-29. Senior Care Providers
+28. Senior Care Providers

 You can provide at-home care to seniors.
 Depending on the person, you may only need to provide non-medical care.
 This includes making meals or keeping a tidy home as a home health aide.

-You will likely need to be state certified and have CPR certification.
+You will likely need to be state-certified and have CPR certification.
 Additional qualifications are necessary if your employer receives federal funding from Medicare.

-30. Grocery Store Employees
+29. Grocery Store Employees

 Working in a grocery store lets you enjoy consistent shifts and potentially receive benefits.
-This type of work can be more secure as households will stop buying merchandise before going hungry.
+This type of work can be more secure as households stop buying merchandise before going hungry.

 No special training is necessary, but prior retail experience and a willingness to work flexible hours can help you earn a higher starting salary.